-AFAs, sometimes known as 'back-to-base', are fire detection and communications systems designed to alert occupants and initiate quick responses by FRNSW in the case of fires.
+AFA systems, sometimes known as 'back-to-base' systems, are fire detection and communications systems designed to alert occupants and initiate quick responses by FRNSW in the case of fires.

 They are a crucial component in fire detection for buildings.
-They are required in certain types of buildings, as prescribed by the National Construction Code, and are administered by councils.
+They are required in certain types of buildings, as prescribed by the National Construction Code, and are administered by councils.4